 Police log: Subject defecated on a porch

-There are 1 comment on the Evening Sun story from Monday, titled Police log: Subject defecated on a porch.
+There are 4 comments on the Evening Sun story from Monday Jun 19, titled Police log: Subject defecated on a porch.
 In it, Evening Sun reports that:

 Police log: Subject defecated on a porch Also in today's police log, juveniles throwing stones, numerous cats and phone scams.
 Check out this story on eveningsun.com: http://evesun.co/2tkHohZ 8:30 a.m.
 No injuries were reported and towing was not required following a crash in an unnamed alley parallel to the 600 block of East Middle Street.